Jæren Commuter Rail: Route

-Sandnes Station (previously [Sandnes Sentrum Station], "Sandnes Center") is the first station located within Sandnes, and is located on a viaduct above the city center.
+Sandnes Station (previously [Sandnes Sentrum Station], "Sandnes Center") is the first station located within Sandnes Municipality, and is located on a viaduct above the city center.
 Located 14.8 km from Stavanger, it is also served by intercity trains and staffed.
 The station is the southern end of the double track.
 Skeiane Station (previously [Sandnes station]) is 15.4 km from Stavanger and is located slightly south of city center of Sandnes.
 Some of the commuter trains terminate at Sandnes.
 Ganddal Station is 18.5 km from Stavanger and serves the mixed residential and industrial area of Ganddal.
 The Ålgård Line branches off at the station.

-Øksnevadporten Station is the first in Klepp and is located 22.4 km from Stavanger.
+Øksnevadporten Station is the first in Klepp Municipality and is located 22.4 km from Stavanger.
 Klepp Station is located 24.8 km from Stavanger and serves the municipal center of Klepp.
-Bryne Station is the only station in Time and located at Bryne, 29.8 km from Stavanger.
+Bryne Station is the only station in Time Municipality and located at Bryne, 29.8 km from Stavanger.
 The station is staffed and also serves intercity trains.

-Nærbø Station is the first station in Hå and serves the municipal center of Nærbø.
+Nærbø Station is the first station in Hå Municipality and serves the municipal center of Nærbø.
 Some commuter trains terminate at Nærbø.
 Varhaug Station is located 43.1 km from Stavanger, while Vigrestad Station is located 40.2 km from Stavanger.
 Brusand Station serves the residential area of Brusand and is located 54.2 km from Stavanger.
 Ogna Station serves the residential area of Ogna and is located 58.4 km from Stavanger.
 Sirevåg Station is located 60.4 km from Stavanger and serves the fishing village of Sirevåg.

-Hellvik Station is the first station in Eigersund and located 66.8 km from Stavanger.
+Hellvik Station is the first station in Eigersund Municipality and located 66.8 km from Stavanger.
 Egersund Station is the terminal station of the line, and all remaining commuter trains stop there.
 The station is staffed and also served by intercity trains, and has correspondence with buses.
 The station located 74.7 km from Stavanger is about 10 minutes north of the city center of Egersund.